jondaiello/cms-comparison-templates/README.md

 - Identical markup and template assets
 - Templates as files (for EE don’t store any template data in the database)
 - Identical content
+- Keep it native (No add-ons, No plugins.
+Period.)
 - Standardize the environment: (using a local MAMP stack to eliminate any hardware variables)

 If you have suggestions for other platforms that you'd like to see me test, feel free to submit an issue.